As a kid, making friends can be as easy as walking up to someone during recess and saying: “Do you like grass? Me too. Wanna play with grass?”

 Adults have a difficult time making friends.
-In fact, the number of friends we have actually starts to decrease around age 25 and while our environment does play a role in this depressing decline, so too does our mindset—particularly our fear of rejection.
+In fact, studies show the number of friends we have actually starts to decrease around age 25.

 Kids don’t worry if other kids think playing with grass is weird.
 They don’t pace around the swing set debating whether or not asking someone to play with grass is too forward or too much of a commitment or if grass is even cool anymore.
 They just do it, consequences be damned.

 And the cruel joke of it all?
 As making friends becomes more difficult, the importance of friends skyrockets.

 Perhaps you’ve heard of Maslow’s Hierarchy of Needs—a system that ranks what humans need to survive and thrive.
 At the bottom of this hierarchy are the most basic needs—food, water, air.